Hon. Bridget Bourke1

 M, #109459, b.
 15 July 1740, d.
 16 February 1819

-Archibald Hamilton, 9th Duke of Hamilton was born on 15 July 1740.1 He was the son of James Hamilton, 5th Duke of Hamilton and Anne Spencer.1 He married Lady Harriet Stewart, daughter of Sir Alexander Stewart, 6th Earl of Galloway and Lady Catherine Cochrane, on 25 May 1765.1 He died on 16 February 1819 at age 78 at Ashton Hall, Lancashire, England.1 He was buried at St. Mary's Church, Lancaster, Lancashire, England.1 His will was probated on 30 November 1819, at under £90,000.1
+Archibald Hamilton, 9th Duke of Hamilton was born on 15 July 1740.1 He was the son of James Hamilton, 5th Duke of Hamilton and Anne Spencer.1 He married Lady Harriet Stewart, daughter of Alexander Stewart, 6th Earl of Galloway and Lady Catherine Cochrane, on 25 May 1765.1 He died on 16 February 1819 at age 78 at Ashton Hall, Lancashire, EnglandG.1 He was buried at St. Mary's Church, Lancaster, Lancashire, EnglandG.1 His will was proven (by probate) on 30 November 1819, at under £90,000.1

 Gibbs states that "he cared more for racing than politics, but is said to have inclined towards the Whigs.
 He voted with the Court during his short stay in the Commons, but rarely attended in the Lords; his name is not in the division lists on Lord Melville's impeachment, nor on the Catholic disabilities."1